pen-lang/pen/doc/src/README.md

 - Maintainability
   - Everyone can learn the language and participate in actual development quickly.
-  - People with different backgrounds can collaborate with each other at a minimal cost.
+  - Developers can focus on application logic rather than ever-changing implementation details.
 - Portability
-  - [System injection](#system-injection) isolates application logic from implementation details in order to bring long expectancy of your software as well as maintainability.
-  - Its C/[Rust](https://www.rust-lang.org/) Foreign Function Interface (FFI) provides interoperability with other languages.
+  - Programs written in the language can be ported to different platforms.

 ## Features